huntermatuse/simple-canary-mqtt-forwarder/README.md

 * This tool currently supports forwarding from **one** Canary dataset to **one** MQTT broker.
 * The `TIMEZONE` option is present but not yet supported.
 * Set `WAITTIME` appropriately based on your desired polling interval.

+Tested on Canary Version 23 Read API
+* This requires anomyous permissions on the readapi in Canary